MaasboDev/rick-and-morty/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the Apache License.
+See the _LICENSE_ file for more details.